revelatio/rvl-pipe-mongodb/README.md

 ## Creating and Updating documents

-- `createDocument`: Creates a simple document passing the collection and the data for it.
+- `createDocument(collection, dataFn, propName)`: Creates a simple document passing the collection and the data for it.

 ```javascript
 return ensure(